 - Rail spur on site for future potential rail car loading

-Construction at the facility is currently underway and it will be in production by October 2019.
+Construction is currently underway and the LNG facility will be in production by late 2020.

 LNG is considered to be the best fuel option to meet the International Maritime Organization’s 0.5% global Sulphur cap for marine fuels, which comes into effect in 2020.
 This reduction from the current standard of 3.5% Sulphur is in addition to other Sulphur caps on marine fuels within existing Environmental Control Area’s (ECA’s) in various regions, particularly within the coastal regions of the continental United States and Canada.